-At 29th December 2017 the 15 Run-off Cells were valued at $146m, including $37.6m (26%) of gross cash.
-Holding back an amount as a “premium reserve and accrued expenses” leaves $12.6m(11%) as “Available Cash” for potential redemption payments to Run-off shareholders.
-EEA have announced that they will make Redemption payments as of 12th February 2018 – details to follow shortly.
+At 31st January 2018 the fifteen Run-off Cells were valued at $147m, including $37m (25%) of gross cash.
+Holding back an amount as a “premium reserve and accrued expenses” leaves $15.1m (10.3%) as “Available Cash” which EEA made as Redemption payments during March 2018 Click Here for details

 Please contact us if you have questions related to your Run-off shareholding.